-- 4.1 Formal Bidding (continued) - c) Bid Opening (continued) - 4.
+- 4.1 Formal Bidding (continued) - c) Bid Opening - 1.
+Sealed bids shall be submitted to the City Clerk's office and shall be clearly identified with the Bid number on the envelope.
+Faxed or other electronic bids are not acceptable. - 2.
+Bids shall be opened in public at the time and place stated in the public notice. - 3.
+The City Clerk or his/her designee shall open the bids and shall record all bids received. - 4.
 Any bid received after the time specified in the notice shall be rejected. - 5.
 When a bidder's security is required, it will be announced in the public notice inviting bids.
 The amount shall be determined at the time of preparation of the bid.
 It shall be in the form of cash, certified or cashier's check, certificate of deposit in the City of Atascadero's name or bid bond made payable to the City of Atascadero.
 When a bidder's security is required, a bid shall not be considered unless one of the aforementioned forms of security accompanies the bid.
 Bidders shall be entitled to return of the bid security with the following exception: - The successful bidder must execute the contract and file acceptable documents within thirty (30) calendar days from the date of award unless extended by the City Manager.
 Failure to execute the contract shall be just cause for annulment of the award and forfeiture of the bidder's security, not as a penalty, but as liquidated damages.
 The City Council may, upon refusal or failure of the successful bidder to execute the contract, award the contract to the next lowest bidder. - 6.
 All bids received shall be available for inspection during regular business hours in the City Clerk's office for a period of not less than thirty (30) calendar days after the bid opening. - d) Rejection of Bids: The City reserves the right to reject any and all bids, to accept or reject any one or more items of a bid, or to waive any irregularities or informalities in the bids or the bidding process if to do so is deemed to best serve the interests of the City.
 If after the first invitation of bids all bids are rejected, the City may elect to re-advertise for bids or have the project done by force account.
-(See Section 22038 of the Public Contract Code for Procedures and limitations) - e) Determining Lowest Responsible Bidder: Award of bid shall be to the lowest responsible bidder who has submitted a responsive bid.
-All valid responsive bids shall be considered in determining the lowest bid.
-Before the award, the bidder may be required to furnish evidence of capability, equipment and financial resources to adequately perform the work.
-Bidders not found to be qualified may have their bid rejected.
+(See Section 22038 of the Public Contract Code for Procedures and limitations)

-&lt;sup>1 This limit is tied to Public Contract Code Section 22032.
+1 This limit is tied to Public Contract Code Sections 22032-22034.
 Any changes to limits set in Public Contract Code Section hereby are adopted as part of this policy.